crackitty/k8s-training-ftbotr/deployments/kubernetes-overview.md

 - Portability of our infrastructure
 - Multi-cloud cabability
 - Better ecosystem for developers using devOps
+- Very good fit for Microservice architectures
 - Open source
 - Battle-tested
 - Market leader

+## Kubectl

+Kubernetes provides a command line tool that allows you, as a user, will use to communicate with the cluster's control plane and the kubernetes API.

+There's a lot you can do with kubectl and you can see what you can do by using the official documentation site [here](https://kubernetes.io/docs/reference/kubectl/), but for now, you can consider it the tool we will use to apply state changes to the cluster via the command line.

 [Click here to continue](./exercises/app-capabilities.md)